 It was night.
 The clouds were heavy and thick with rain.
 The old castle creaked creepily in the wind.
-It was haunted.
+They said it was haunted.
 Waves crashed upon the shore in a frightening display as a warning to stragglers of the impending storm.
 This was just how Darren liked it.

 The thought made Darren grin devilishly.